What is the Community for Climate Project?

 Community for Climate Project Areas

-Manitoba’s Climate Action Team will be hosting 5-10 free workshops/presentations in each community between now and March 2024.
+Manitoba’s Climate Action Team will be hosting up to 10 free workshops/presentations in each community between February 2023 and March 2024.
 Each community has chosen different topics, but all of them relate to how you and your household can be part of mitigating and adapting to climate change in your region.

 Earth Team (Community Building Green Audit)

 Each “Community for Climate” location has put together an Earth Team.
 Each Earth Team is participating in a community building green audit with CAT’s green audits team.
 We will meet together five times to not only conduct an in-depth green audit of a building in each community, but also equip group members with the skills and tools needed to conduct further audits on their own.
-At the end of the project the community’s Earth Team will receive a report with recommendations from CAT’s green audits team, as well as up to $7500 to implement recommended actions from the report.
+At the end of the project the community’s Earth Team will receive a report with recommendations from CAT’s green audits team, as well as well as small scale climate action support valued at up to $7500.

 Working Group (Developing Community Climate Action Plan)

 Each Community for Climate location has put together a Working Group.
 Each Working Group will be participating in a series of consultations and conversations about climate change mitigation in the region.
 They will work together with CAT, incorporating contributions from the Earth Team and the broader community (via workshops and presentations), to develop a Community Climate Action Plan.
 Once the Climate Action Plan has been developed, up to $50,000 will be awarded to go towards implementation of pieces found in the plan.